Films/Shows

 Note of interest: At the later episodes, the kings all wear Indian costumes, instead of traditional Chinese costumes, to show that the pilgrims are getting closer and closer to their destination.

-Click here for a detailed review of this film.
+Go here to discuss and to see a review of this film.

 The Monkey King a.k.a.
 The Lost Empire